Follow me in merry measure as I tell you about what is about to become your new favourite holiday, Saturnalia. Oh, what a queer festival it was.

 St Augustine didn’t write the first sermon, but he is credited with popularising the festival in the late fourth century, through sermons reminding Christians that on this day ‘God became man’.

 Augustine wrote some pretty disgusting things about gay people too, but then he had the zeal of a convert.
-In his youth he loved a boy his age so violently and passionately and physically, he was devastated when the young man died.
+In his youth he loved a boy his age so violently, passionately and physically, he was devastated when the young man died.
 He instead turned to religion.

 Origin of Peace and Goodwill at Christmas